joescanlin/aperio/README.md

 # Sensor Data Visualizer

-A web-based tool for visualizing and analyzing sensor data which provides media-style controls for analyzing frames.
+A web-based tool for providing media-style controls for visualizing and analyzing sensor data.

 ## Quick Start